Harrison Barnes: 2012–13 season: All-Rookie honors

 On March 29, 2012, Barnes announced that he was entering the 2012 NBA draft along with Tyler Zeller, Kendall Marshall and John Henson.
-He worked out with four teams: Cleveland Cavaliers, Charlotte Bobcats, Washington Wizards and Toronto Raptors.
-He was selected 7th overall by the Golden State Warriors.
+Barnes worked out with four teams: Cleveland Cavaliers, Charlotte Bobcats, Washington Wizards and Toronto Raptors.
+He was selected seventh overall by the Golden State Warriors.

-Warriors coach Mark Jackson said that Harrison Barnes was able to defend all five positions on the floor.
-In game four of the second round of the 2013 NBA Playoffs on May 12, Barnes scored 26 points and added 10 rebounds.
-On May 14, the NBA named Barnes to the 2012–13 All-Rookie first team.
-Barnes also placed sixth in NBA Rookie of the Year voting, in a tie with Chris Copeland (8 points total).
+Warriors coach Mark Jackson said that Barnes was able to defend all five positions on the floor.
+In Game 4 of the semifinals of the 2013 NBA Playoffs on May 12, Barnes scored 26 points and added 10 rebounds.
+Two days later, the NBA named him to the 2012–13 All-Rookie first team.
+Barnes also placed sixth in NBA Rookie of the Year voting, in a tie with Chris Copeland (eight points total).

 2013–14 season: Sixth man

 With the arrival of Andre Iguodala, Barnes became a reserve player.
-Barnes again participated in BBVA Compass Rising Stars Challenge.
+He again participated in BBVA Compass Rising Stars Challenge.
 He was chosen as a starter for Team Hill.
-Barnes finished the game with 16 points, 3 rebounds, 3 assists and 2 steals in 23 minutes in the team's win.
-On April 16, 2014, Barnes scored a career-high 30 points against the Denver Nuggets in the final regular season game for the Warriors.
-The Warriors finished the regular season with a 51–31 record, going into the playoffs as the sixth seed in the West, but went on to lose to the Los Angeles Clippers 4–3 in the first round.
+Barnes finished the game with 16 points, three rebounds, three assists, and two steals in 23 minutes in the team's win.
+On April 16, 2014, he scored a career-high 30 points against the Denver Nuggets in the final regular season game for the Warriors.
+The Warriors finished the regular season with a 51–31 record, going into the playoffs as the #6-seed in the West, but went on to lose to the Los Angeles Clippers in seven games during the first round.

 2014–15 season: Championship season

 Under new head coach Steve Kerr, Barnes moved back into the starting lineup and had an immediate impact.
-On March 18, 2015, he scored a season-high 25 points in a 114–95 win over the Atlanta Hawks.
-On April 2, he hit a running shot in the lane with less than a second remaining, lifting the Warriors to a 107–106 win over the Phoenix Suns.
+On March 18, 2015, he scored a season-high 25 points in a 114–95 victory over the Atlanta Hawks.
+On April 2, he hit a running shot in the lane with less than a second remaining, lifting the Warriors to a narrow 107–106 victory over the Phoenix Suns.

-In the 2015 NBA Playoffs, Barnes had a quiet breakout performance in the Warriors' series against the Memphis Grizzlies.
+In the playoffs, Barnes had a quiet breakout performance in the semifinals against the Memphis Grizzlies.
 He averaged 12.8 points per game, while shooting 54.4% from the field, a performance lauded by many basketball insiders due to the reputation of the Grizzlies' defense.
-In Games 4, 5 and 6, Barnes made several key plays in clutch situations.
+In Games 4, 5, and 6, Barnes made several key plays in clutch situations.
 When the Warriors were losing by double digits in the first quarter of Game 5, Barnes got the comeback started with several key shots, which turned into a rout once teammate Stephen Curry was able to shoulder much of the load.
-On May 27, in the Warriors' Western Conference Finals clinching Game 5 win, Barnes scored 24 points to help lead his team to the NBA Finals for the first time in 40 years.
+On May 27, in the Warriors' Western Conference Finals clinching Game 5 victory, Barnes scored 24 points to help lead them to the NBA Finals for the first time in 40 years.
 Barnes won his first NBA championship with the Warriors after they defeated the Cleveland Cavaliers in the 2015 NBA Finals in six games.